What is Printed Matter?

 1. You must publish, sell, and/or distribute art books or artists’ books.

-2. Your books must be available for sale, although you may include some free items (i.e. digital works, zines, stickers, etc.).
+2. The majority of your books must be available for sale, although you may include some free items (i.e. digital works, zines, stickers, etc.).

 3. You must have a publishing practice, whether large or small in scope.
 We are looking for demonstrated dedication to bookmaking and an engaging catalog of published works.
 This Fair is generally not suitable for showcasing a single title or single book project.

-How do I apply to the NY Art Book Fair?
+How do I apply to the LA Art Book Fair?

-Our application is on Submittable There is no fee to apply.
+Our application is on Submittable.
+There is no fee to apply.
 You must create a free account to submit.
 Please make sure your account is connected to an active email address.
-The application deadline is Wednesday, November 29 at 11:59pm EST.
+The application deadline is Monday, January 5, 2026 at 11:59 PM Eastern Standard Time.

 What makes a good application?